melvincwng/AWS-Developing-On-AWS-Training/README.md

 # AWS-Developing-On-AWS-Training

-A compilation of the notes taken during the 'Developing on AWS' course
+A compilation of the notes taken during the 3 days 'Developing on AWS' course